lillymarletta/example_6-1/README.md

-Edited the user_interface.cpp file to chnage the layour of the LCD display.
+Edited the user_interface.cpp file to change the layout of the LCD display.